ankitadalvi585/ankitadalvi585/README.md

 ## Hi 👋, I'm Ankita

-🔍 Experienced Data Analyst | 4+ Years of Driving Data-Driven Insights
+🔍 Experienced Data Analyst | 4+ Years of transforming Data into Impactful Insights

 🎓 Education: Master's in Business Analytics from The University of Texas at Dallas (GPA: 3.945/4.00)